 Alder Hey Children’s hospital is our largest project to date.
-When we first spoke to the team, they were in the early stages of building the new Children’s Hospital.
-They had been looking at ways of using technology to provide distraction and entertainment.
+When we first spoke to the team, they had been looking at ways of using technology to provide distraction and entertainment.
 However needed help in selecting the technology as well as creating a unified feel to work for all children.

 The characters have featured in bespoke digital games and installations, vinyl designs and linear video.

 We were asked to create content for 4 discrete areas of Alder Hey hospital:

 - The surgical In- Patient and Out-Patient waiting areas